dqops/dqo/docs/checks/column/whitespace/empty-text-percent.md

 **Check description**

-Verifies that the percentage of empty strings in a column does not exceed the maximum accepted percentage.
+Detects empty texts (not null, zero-length texts) and measures their percentage in the column.
+This check verifies that the rate of empty strings in a column does not exceed the maximum accepted percentage.
 Stores the most recent captured value for each day when the data quality check was evaluated.

 |Data quality check name|Category|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|Standard|
 |-----------------------|--------|----------|----------|-----------------|-----------------|------------|--------|